 Immunization schedules for young children and adolescents are designed with kids’ young immune systems in mind, helping to protect them from preventable diseases as early and safely as possible.
 The schedules – created by top infectious disease experts and doctors – include 16 recommended vaccines, as well as dosages and timing from birth to 18 years old.

-The first “harmonized” immunization schedule was released in the United States in 1995 by the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP), American Academy of Pediatrics (AAP), and the American Association of Family Physicians (AAFP).
+The first “harmonized” immunization schedule was released in the United States in 1995 by the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP), American Academy of Pediatrics (AAP), and the American Academy of Family Physicians (AAFP).

 Today, the ACIP meets three times a year to review the latest scientific research and make any necessary changes to the vaccination schedule.
 The CDC officially sets the schedule based on ACIP’s recommendations, and the schedule is also approved by the AAP, AAFP and the American College of Obstetricians and Gynecologists (ACOG).

-Why it’s important to follow immunization schedules
+Why it’s important to follow childhood immunization schedules

 Staying on schedule protects your child